Editor’s Note: This article was originally published in August of 2016 and has been completely updated with the latest information.

 No more typing in personal info or email addresses or clicking a link to confirm.
 It couldn’t be any easier than this.

 Our Prompt Management feature allows you to control when your users are prompted to subscribe to your notifications.
-Users may be prompted when visiting a certain page of your website, or may trigger the request when clicking a certain link, image, or button.
-If you need help setting up these features, read our guides here (for prompt management) and here (for manually triggering via link/image/button).
+Users may be prompted when visiting a certain page of your website, or when clicking a certain link, image, or button.
+If you need help setting up these features, read our guides on prompt management and triggering via a link/image/button.

 When a user chooses to opt in to your notifications they are automatically added as a subscriber.
 From your dashboard you may view your subscribers and can choose to group them into certain segments.

 A segment is a group of people that you can market to (as opposed to marketing to your entire list of subscribers).
 You can segment people based on a huge variety of conditions such as their geographical location, links they visit, or last time they viewed your website.
 For example, you could have a segment of people located in California, a segment for people who have viewed your blog, and a segment for people who haven’t visited your website in 7 days.
-Once you create a segment, people who fit the given criteria will automatically be added to the segment.
-For more help on creating segments, click here.
+Once you create a segment, people who fit the given criteria will automatically be added (or removed) from the segment.

-Sending web push notifications is easy.
+Sending website push notifications is easy.
 From your dashboard you will create your campaigns and schedule them to send.

 Here is what your dashboard looks like.
 To send a campaign you will click on ‘Notifications’ on the sidebar and then click ‘Manual Notifications.’
 Clicking that will bring you to your list of campaigns.
 Select ‘New Campaign’ to get started.
 You will first type in a name for your campaign and then click ‘Create Campaign.’

-When a campaign is sent, it appears on users’ desktop and mobile devices.
+When a campaign is sent, it appears on users’ desktop and mobile devices (where it shows up depends on what device they used to opt-in).
 When a user clicks on the notification, they will be brought to the URL you input when creating the campaign.

 There you have it!
-You should now have a pretty good understanding of what web push notifications are, how they look, and how to send them.
+You should now have a pretty good understanding of what website push notifications are, how they look, and how to send them.
 Pretty easy, right?
-In fact, you can get started sending web push notifications in as little as five minutes.
-If you want to get started, click here!
+In fact, you can get started sending website push notifications in as little as five minutes.
+Start your Aimtell free trial today.